mesosphere/dcos-commons/docs/pages/operations-guide.md

 ## Updating service configuration

-Above, we described how a configuration update is handled.
+Above, we described how a configuration update (including updating the version of the service) is handled.
 Now we will quickly show the steps to perform such an update.

 Configuration updates are performed by updating the process environment of the Scheduler.
 Once restarted, the Scheduler will observe this change and re-deploy nodes as described in ][Reconfiguration](#Reconfiguration).

 ### Enterprise DC/OS 1.10

-Enterprise DC/OS 1.10 introduces a convenient command line option that allows easier updates to a service's configuration, as well as allowing users to inspect the status of an update, to pause and resume updates and to restart or complete steps if necessary.
+Enterprise DC/OS 1.10 introduces a convenient command line option that allows for easier updates to a service's configuration, as well as allowing users to inspect the status of an update, to pause and resume updates and to restart or complete steps if necessary.

 #### Prerequisites